sl0/opti/README.txt

 changes as possible within his ruleset to have a maximum benefit of the otimizer-script.

+Changes to 0.9.9:
+debian package now ships a single python file, no more any python3 dependancies as python2 is standard in debian debhelpers for building python-modules removed, default python from distribution is used in shebang directly

 Changes to 0.9.8:
 iptables_optimizer.py is now python3.2 ready and
 tested by tox with nosetests3